 I have enjoyed watching movies, discussing them, and just plain having fun thinking, quoting, and referencing them as long as I can remember.
 In recent years I have taken a number of film studies courses.
 My scholarly background is in literature, and those films which weave images and words, as do certain stories and poems, into fabrics of meaningful themes appeal to me.
 I think the relevance of movies is valued by many people, particularly Americans, since they are part of the backdrop of our existence.
 Films bookmark our personal narratives.

 I am exploring movies, one a week, after this post, usually on a Sunday, in depth.
-SPOLIER ALERT: In order to deeply delve into its meaning, I will have to reference a movie's narrative.
+SPOILER ALERT: In order to deeply delve into its meaning, I will have to reference a movie's narrative.
 Most of what I say will be my own views on the subject matter.
 If I am borrowing from others, I will provide references.

 I was lucky to have a father who loved movies.
 He especially liked science fiction.
 I guess that’s why the first movie I saw in a theater was Forbidden Planet.
 I didn’t know anything about Shakespeare when I saw this film after it was released in 1956.
-And it was much later that I learned that it was a sci-fi version of The Tempest, with Walter Pidgeon playing an intergalactic scientist version of Prospero.
+And it was much later that I learned that it was a sci-fi version of The Tempest, with Walter Pidgeon playing an intergalactic scientist version of Prospero, the sorcerer.
 I do remember that seeing luscious Anne Francis in shiny skimpy outfits propelled me into an early puberty.
 The invisible monsters generated from the main character’s id accompanied by the film’s eerie soundtrack frightened me into the cringe position in my all-too-vulnerable theater seat.